-American Civil War, Camp Life
+American Civil War for Kids - Camp Life

 Very little of a Civil War soldier's time was spent fighting in battle.
 Most days were spent in camp, preparing for fights to come.
 Volunteers who survived the many diseases that swept through the camps in both the North and South, including dysentery, typhoid, and measles, soon became adjusted to camp life.